jackfranklin/gulp-load-plugins/README.md

 });
 ```

+Note that if you specify the `renameFn` options with your own custom rename function, while the `rename` option will still work, the `replaceString` and `camelize` options will be ignored.

 ## npm Scopes

 `gulp-load-plugins` comes with [npm scope](https://docs.npmjs.com/misc/scope) support.
 The major difference is that scoped plugins are accessible through an object on `plugins` that represents the scope.
 For example, if the plugin is `@myco/gulp-test-plugin` then you can access the plugin as shown in the following example: